BP: Other locations

 BP operates the two largest oil and gas production projects in the Azerbaijan's sector of the Caspian Sea, the Azeri–Chirag–Guneshli offshore oil fields, which supplies 80% of the country's oil production, and the Shah Deniz gas field.
 It also and develops the Shafag-Asiman complex of offshore geological structures.
 In addition, it operates the Sangachal terminal and the Azerbaijan's major export pipelines through Georgia such as Baku–Tbilisi–Ceyhan, Baku–Supsa and South Caucasus pipelines.

 BP's refining operations in continental Europe include Europe's second-largest oil refinery, located in Rotterdam, the Netherlands, which can process up to 377000 oilbbl of crude oil per day.
 Other facilities are located in Ingolstadt, Gelsenkirchen and Lingen, in Germany, as well as one in Castellón, Spain.

 In addition to its offshore operations in the British zone of North Sea, BP has interests in the Norwegian section of the sea through its stake in Aker BP.
 As of December 2018, BP holds a 19.75% stake in Russia's state-controlled oil company Rosneft.

 Retail operations of motor vehicle fuels in Europe are present in the United Kingdom, France, Germany (through the Aral brand), the Netherlands, Switzerland, Italy, Austria, Poland, Greece and Turkey.

-BP's Canadian operations are headquartered in Calgary and the company operates primarily in Alberta, the Northwest Territories, and Nova Scotia.
-It purchases crude oil for the company's refineries in the United States, has three oil sands holdings in Alberta, and four offshore blocks in Nova Scotia.
-The company's Canadian oil sands leases include joint ventures with Husky Energy in the Sunrise Energy Project (50%), and Devon Energy in Pike, and a partnership with Value Creation Inc. in the development of the Terre de Grace oil sands lease.
+BP's Canadian operations are headquartered in Calgary and the company operates primarily in Newfoundland.
+It purchases crude oil for the company's refineries in the United States, and has a 35 per cent stake in the undeveloped Bay du Nord project and three offshore exploration block in Newfoundland.

 BP is the largest oil and gas producer in Trinidad and Tobago, where it holds more than 1350 km2 of offshore assets and is the largest shareholder in Atlantic LNG, one of the largest LNG plants in Western Hemisphere.

 In Brazil, BP holds stakes in offshore oil and gas exploration in the Barreirinhas, Ceará and Campos basins, in addition to onshore processing facilities.
 BP also operates biofuel production facilities in Brazil, including three cane sugar mills for ethanol production.

 BP operated in Singapore until 2004 when it sold its retail network of 28 stations and LPG business to Singapore Petroleum Company (SPC).
 It also sold its 50% in SPC.

+BP's Türkiye Operator was Petrol Ofisi.
+(Vitol) (Agreement in place expected 2024.)

+BP has a significant presence in South Africa, operating refineries and 500 gas stations across the country.